bluecube/codecad/Readme.md

     - [ ] Experiment with three point lighting
     - [ ] Transparent PNGs
 - [ ] Successive approximation of the geometry
-- [ ] Better geometry representation in IPython using three.js
+- [ ] Better geometry representation in Jupyter notebook (using three.js)?
+  - [ ] Figure out simple way to use virtualenv in Jupyter
   - [ ] Use this to make a documentation notebook
 - [ ] Add setup.py
 - [ ] *Fix rounded unions!*